cnp3/ebook/protocols/tcp.rst

 A TCP header contains the following fields :

- - Source and destination ports.
+ - the `source and destination ports`.
 The source and destination ports play an important role in TCP, as they allow the identification of the connection to which a TCP segment belongs.
 When a client opens a TCP connection, it typically selects an ephemeral TCP port number as its source port and contacts the server by using the server's port number.
 All the segments that are sent by the client on this connection have the same source and destination ports.
 The server sends segments that contain as source (resp. destination) port, the destination (resp. source) port of the segments sent by the client (see figure :ref:`fig-tcpports`).
 A TCP connection is always identified by four pieces of information :

    - the address of the client
    - the address of the server